-The region is named after its inhabitants the Ndebele people.
-Other ethnic groups who inhabit parts of Matabeleland include the Tonga, Sotho, Kalanga, Venda among other Peoples.
-It has to be noted too that Mthwakazi is also home to non-Black citizens who include those of European and Asian decent among others.
+The region is named after its inhabitants who are collectively referred to as the Ndebele people.
+Other demographic groups who inhabit parts of Matabeleland include the Tonga, Sotho, Kalanga, Venda among others.
+As pointed out in the introduction, it has to be noted too that Mthwakazi is also home to non-Black citizens who include those of European and Asian descent, among others.

 Below are the proposed provinces of an autonomous Mthwakazi

 The Matabeleland region is characterised by a generally harsh, hot and dry climate and suffers from frequent droughts leading to food and water scarcity.
-Although the land is particularly fertile, the dry climate makes large-scale crop production impossible for traditional farmers resulting in perpetual food shortages for many families.
-During the colonial era, large numbers of cattle ranches were formed and cattle ranching has proved to be more successful than growing crops in the province.
+Although the land is particularly fertile, the dry climate makes large-scale crop production less viable for traditional farmers.
+In recognition to this, the colonial government formed large numbers of cattle ranches, and cattle ranching has proven to be more successful than growing crops in the province.

-Bad climate aside, Matabeleland North does have a significant amount of other resources like gold, limestone, methane gas, coal, and timber.
-As seen in Hwange National Park, Zimbabwe’s largest game reserve, the area is also known for its substantial wildlife population.
-However, the most famous geographic feature of Matabeleland North is Victoria Falls, the world’s largest waterfalls that are located on the Zambezi river on the northern border of the province.
+However, Matabeleland North is also home to significant reserves of economically viable resources like gold, limestone, methane gas, coal, and timber.
+As evidenced in Hwange National Park, Zimbabwe’s largest game reserve, the region is also known for its substantial wildlife population.
+The most famous geographic feature of Matabeleland North is undoubtedly the Victoria Falls, the world’s largest waterfalls, located on the Zambezi river on the northern border of the province.